Convert Figma logo to code with AI

 }

 Material-UI uses a more structured approach with predefined variants, while shadcn/ui offers a simpler, more customizable implementation. shadcn/ui's components are typically more lightweight and easier to modify, but may require more manual styling.
-Material-UI provides a more complete out-of-the-box solution with consistent styling across components, but can be more challenging to customize extensively.
+Material-UI provides a more complete out-of-the-box experience with consistent theming across components, but this can come at the cost of flexibility and bundle size.

 An enterprise-class UI design language and React UI library